-Kari Heistad, founder and CEO of Culture Coach International (CCI), brings over 25 years of experience in psychological safety, diversity, and cross-cultural issues to help companies achieve their strategic goals.
-A key focus of Kari's work is psychological safety, which she has studied extensively - developing training programs and tools to help organizations and teams foster greater psychological safety.
+Kari Heistad, founder and CEO of Culture Coach International (CCI), brings over 25 years of experience in psychological safety, diversity, and cross-cultural issues to

 As a certified psychological safety facilitator through Amy Edmondson's Fearless Organization, Kari applies this expertise across industries, including construction.
 Her construction industry experience includes serving as the CFO for Nordic Construction and collaborating closely with Columbia Construction to design and implement their diversity, equity and inclusion program, emphasizing psychological safety.
 CCI's practical diversity tools have been implemented globally, with Kari has presented to over 20,000 people, translating foundational ideas into actionable strategies.